TheSentinel454/vgd_2014/Project/Team_Y-Not_m4_readme.md

 #### Instructions

 **Controls:**
 - Move with WASD keys
 - Hold SHIFT while moving to run
 - Press SPACE to jump
 - Left click to attack

+To see our animation blend trees in action, after you entered the air, fire or water levels, there will be an Cyborg Troop roaming each of the levels.
+He can be recognized by a glowing red light at his face.
+Walk up to the AI and he will sense your presence and start running after you.
+You will notice that as he gets close to you he blends from running to walking to idle.
+Likewise, you will notice that he lifts his arm to aim his gun which is done by manually blending the layer weights.
+Walk towards him as if you are trying to stand on top of him and you will notice he blends to walking backwards by setting the speed parameter.
+Now start running away from him and notice that his speed is blended towards walking and as you keep running away notice he blends into running.

 ---